Adaptive norms for deep learning with regularized Newton methods: Conclusion

 \section{Conclusion}

 We investigated the use of ellipsoidal trust region constraints for neural networks.
-We have shown that the RMSProp matrix satisfies the necessary conditions for convergence, and our experimental results demonstrate that ellipsoidal TR methods outperform their spherical counterparts significantly.
-We thus consider the development of further ellipsoids that can potentially adapt even better to the loss landscape such as, e.g. (block-) diagonal Hessian approximations (see ~\cite{bekas2007estimator}) or approximations of higher order derivatives as an interesting direction of future research.
+We have shown that the RMSProp matrix satisfies the necessary conditions for convergence and our experimental results demonstrate that ellipsoidal TR methods outperform their spherical counterparts significantly.
+We thus consider the development of further ellipsoids that can potentially adapt even better to the loss landscape such as e.g. (block-) diagonal hessian approximations (e.g.~\cite{bekas2007estimator}) or approximations of higher order derivatives as an interesting direction of future research.

-Interestingly, an empirical benchmark with gradient methods (Appendix A) indicates that the value of Hessian information for neural network optimization is limited for mainly three reasons: 1) second-order methods rarely yield better limit points, which suggests that saddles and spurious local minima are not a major obstacle; 2) gradient methods can run on smaller batch sizes which is beneficial in terms of epoch and when memory is limited; 3) finally, the per-iteration time complexity is noticeably lower for first-order methods.
-In summary, these observations suggest that advances in hardware and distributed second-order algorithms (e.g., ~\cite{osawa2018second,dunner2018distributed}) will be needed to speed up computations before Newton-type methods can replace (stochastic) gradient methods in deep learning.
+Yet, the gradient method benchmark indicates that the value of Hessian information for neural network training is limited for mainly three reasons: 1) second-order methods rarely yield better limit points, which suggests that saddles and spurious local minima are not a major obstacle; 2) gradient methods can run on smaller batch sizes which is beneficial in terms of epoch and when memory is limited; 3) The per-iteration time complexity is noticeably lower for first-order methods (Figure \ref{fig:1storder_results_time}).
+These observations suggest that advances in hardware and distributed second-order algorithms (e.g., ~\cite{osawa2018second,dunner2018distributed}) will be needed before Newton-type methods can replace gradient methods in deep learning.